 Note: Graduate students will find one application for the CSBS fellowships, for application information regarding department fellowships inquire within your specific department or program.

 You must be declared in one of the following departments to be eligible to apply for scholarships/fellowships offered by the college:

 - Family and Community & Human Development

 - Political Science

 We have a number of scholarships/fellowships by our donors that are need-based.
 To be eligible for need-based scholarships, make sure to submit a FAFSA application as well.
 FAFSA applications become available every year on October 1.
 Use the button below to fill out your application.

 College fellowship opportunities are accessed through the CSBS Graduate Fellowship

 To access the fellowship application within your major or the CSBS Fellowship application, you must first complete the University's Scholarship Application through the online application portal.

 Once you complete the online University’s General Scholarship Application you can access scholarships offered throughout the college and university.
-For example, if you are majored in Political Science, you will scroll through to the Political Science Scholarship Application.
+For example, if you are declared in Political Science program, you will scroll through to the Political Science Scholarship Application.
 Please note that you will be required to sign in to your profile on Academic Works before you are able to access any of the scholarship applications.

 A personal statement or essay is not an autobiography.
 Instead you may be asked to describe: